rfrenchy/horseracing/README.md

 # Horse Racing

-Pulls and models Horse Racing Sports data ready for analysis.
+Writes Horse Racing Sports data to a model ready for analysis.

 ## apps